lauroro/esp8266-ledstrip/README.md

 # esp8266-ledstrip
 A project to interact with a WS2812b led strip via web-interface, using WS2812FX library.
-You can change leds color, effect and effect's speed.
+You can change leds color, effect mode and effect's speed.

 ## Diagram
 Something like this should be fine.
 Better to follow this scheme.
 Personally I did something bad, basically I connected the led strip directly to the board.
 Before I understood it couldn't be sane I cooked two esp8266 boards... so, better to follow the scheme.